Opel: 1945–1970

-After the end of the war, with the Brandenburg plant dismantled and transported to the Soviet Union, and 47% of the buildings in Rüsselsheim destroyed, former Opel employees began to rebuild the Rüsselsheim plant.
+After the end of the war, with the Brandenburg plant dismantled and transported to the Soviet Union to become the base of the Moskvitch 400, and 47% of the buildings in Rüsselsheim destroyed, former Opel employees began to rebuild the Rüsselsheim plant.
 The first postwar Opel Blitz truck was completed on 15 July 1946 in the presence of United States Army General Geoffrey Keyes and other local leaders and press reporters.
 Opel's Rüsselsheim plant also made Frigidaire refrigerators in the early post-war years.

-Opel GT This two seater sports car was introduced in 1968 and was produced until 1973.